Applications are now closed and will open again in 2020.

 If you are shortlisted, you will be invited to interviews and/or local events in your country (dates to be shared with those shortlisted).
 At the interviews/local event you may be asked to present your global policy vision and the impact it will have to your country, to a panel of experts.
 Unfortunately if you are unable to attend this event your application cannot be progressed.

 3) Future Leaders Connect members travel to the UK, ten days of development opportunities

 At the interviews/local events we will make our final decision on who will become members of Future Leaders Connect and travel to the UK.
 You will be expected to prepare to take part in private senior meetings, training and development sessions and visit to UK global institutions.
 Before travelling to the UK, you will also have to apply for visas for travel, complete some pre-work and be in contact with the British Council on an on-going basis regarding logistics.

 There will be a number of spaces available on the reserves list, this means that if any person is no longer able to participate in the UK programme then the reserve persons will be contacted and invited to take up the place.

-You must be able to travel to the UK for the programme of leadership and policy skill development in arriving on 22 October 2018 and departing on 1 November 2018 and have a valid passport to do so.
+You have to be available to travel to the UK for the programme of leadership and policy skill development arriving on 21 October 2019 and departing on 1 November 2019 and have a valid passport to do so.
 If you believe there is any reason you may be denied a visa you may want to consider whether to submit an application, as the British Council is unable to facilitate or guarantee that you will receive a visa.
 Check if you need a visa.